jstoebel/eds_dashboard/app/views/helps/_clinical_placements.html.md

 ***
 ### Creating a Clinical Placement
-To create a new Clinical Placement, first select the New Assignment button located at the top of the clincial placement list.
+To create a new Clinical Placement, first select the New Assignment button located at the top of the clinical placement list.

 &nbsp;